Skip to main content

 Legislative Mandate PL 89-560:

-1. collecting high quality soil data to support soil survey and deepen knowledge and understanding of soil landscapes;
+1. collects high quality soil data to support soil survey and deepen knowledge and understanding of soil landscapes;

-2. generating and improving soil interpretations by providing in depth research;
+2. generates and improves soil interpretations by providing in-depth research;

-3. providing training and supporting documents for the successful conductance of field soil surveys; and
+3. provides training and supporting documents for the successful conductance of field soil surveys; and

-4. developing new standards and methodologies for soil investigations.
+4. develops new standards and methodologies for soil investigations.

 Major Goals